VENDIS — Sales Potential & Judgment · BD SELECT

 Synthesis and five development levers

-Alex Morgan presents a closer’s profile with a fragile engine.
-The front of the profile is genuinely commercial: top-decile Closing Assertiveness (9.0), real Hunting Drive (7.0), visible Persuasive Impact (7.0) and modern digital selling habits (7.0), backed by the strongest judgment scores precisely where deals are won — Negotiate & Close (8/10).
-Three structural risks sit behind it: Resilience (2.0) means the hunting engine stalls after rejection; Discovery (3.0) means the closing power is applied before the need is understood; and Coachability (2.0) slows the correction of both.
-Motivationally, Alex is self-paced rather than competitive, with mixed commission appetite — rankings and aggressive variable plans will not move him.
-Best deployed today in short-cycle, transactional closing roles with structured lead flow; the coaching plan below targets the three gaps in priority order.
+Alex Morgan is a strong closer with a fragile engine.
+His commercial strengths are clear: Closing Assertiveness (9.0), Hunting Drive (7.0), Persuasive Impact (7.0) and digital selling habits (7.0).
+His best judgment scores sit where deals are won: Negotiate & Close (8/10).
+Three risks sit behind this.
+Resilience (2.0): rejection can stall his hunting effort.
+Discovery (3.0): he pushes to close before he understands the need.
+Coachability (2.0): he is slow to correct both gaps.
+On motivation, he is self-paced rather than competitive.
+Rankings and aggressive bonus plans will not move him.
+Today he fits best in short-cycle closing roles with a structured lead flow.
+The coaching plan below targets the three gaps in priority order.

 Coaching Advice